Powerlearnproject/se-day1-assignment-Mike-soft-cyber/README.md

 - Maintenance: provides ongoing support of the software and provide updates on it.

 Compare and contrast the Waterfall and Agile methodologies.
 Provide examples of scenarios where each would be appropriate.
+- Waterfall methodology is the sequential approach to the softeare development life cycle while agile methodology is the iterative approach.
+- Waterfall methodology has low flexibility while agile has high fexibility
+- In waterfall methodology changes are hard to happen at the end of the phase while agile can adapt to changing requirements

 Describe the roles and responsibilities of a Software Developer, a Quality Assurance Engineer, and a Project Manager in a software engineering team.
 Software Developer